captainbarbosa/employee_reviews_solution/README.md

 # Employee Reviews

 Keep track of a department's staff, and the details of each employee within a department using ActiveRecord.
 To test out functionality, download the repository and run `rake db:migrate` followed by `application.rb` to interact through [pry](https://github.com/pry/pry).
+Created as an assignment while at The Iron Yard.

 ## Things you can do